www.assaminfo.com

-Kati Bihu (kongali Bihu) - The Festival Of Light, Hope, And Simplicity In Assam
+Kati Bihu (kongali Bihu): Assam’s Festival Of Light, Faith, And Agricultural Hope

-Kati Bihu (kongali Bihu) - The Festival Of Light, Hope, And Simplicity In Assam
+Kati Bihu (kongali Bihu): Assam’s Festival Of Light, Faith, And Agricultural Hope festival in Assam

 Kati Bihu, also known as Kongali Bihu, is one of the three significant Bihu festivals of Assam, deeply rooted in the state's agricultural traditions.
 Observed on the first day of the Assamese month of "Kati" (usually mid-October), it is a time of prayer, reflection, and hope for a prosperous harvest.